St. Vincent de Paul

 Community Pharmacy

-In 1995, the Society opened the St. Vincent de Paul Community Pharmacy, now located at 1647 Convention St. The pharmacy provides prescription medications free of charge to those who are unable to pay for them.
+In 1995, the Society opened the St. Vincent de Paul Community Pharmacy.
+The pharmacy provides prescription medications free of charge to those who are unable to pay for them.
 Before coming to us, many of our pharmacy guests were breaking tablets in half and skipping doses of critical medications.

 Once a patient is referred to us, our volunteer screeners check to make sure they are eligible for our service.
 Eligibility is determined on the basis of income and expenses, and only the truly needy receive assistance.
-Applicants can obtain additional information about eligibility requirements by calling the St. Vincent de Paul Community Pharmacy at (225) 383-7450.
+Applicants can obtain additional information about eligibility requirements by calling the St. Vincent de Paul Community Pharmacy.

 Stores/distribution